princesszelda94/PiSynthesisLog/README.md

 <strong><h1>Monday 10th November</h1></strong>
 <strong><h3>Tasks Completed -</h3></strong>
 <ul>
-    <li> Using MBDReact, I added the collapsible feature to the FAQ on the Support page, and removed all unused comments and components.</li>
+    <li> Using MDBReact, I added the collapsible feature to the FAQ on the Support page, and removed all unused comments and components.</li>
 </ul>

 <strong><h3>Thoughts -</h3></strong>
     <ul>
-        <li>MBDReact is extremely uselful and has so many components that makes developing and designing so easy.</li>
+        <li>MDBReact is extremely uselful and has so many components that makes developing and designing so easy.</li>
     </ul>

 <strong><h3>Lessons Learnt -</h3></strong>